 - Create a new draft in WordPress.
 Click “Posts” and scroll down until you see the “Mammoth .docx converter” section.
 Here you can click “Choose file” and select your .docx document.

-- Make sure that the “Visual” option is on, and click “Insert into the editor.”
+- Ensure that the “Visual” option is on, and click “Insert into the editor.”

 And within a second, your post will be migrated to the WordPress editor!